AllenShap/Az-k8s-Twitter_Bot-CICD_Pipeline/README.md

 - [Instructions to successfully deploy this project.](https://github.com/AllenShap/Az-k8s-Twitter_Bot-CICD_Pipeline/blob/main/Deployment_Instructions.md)

 <p align="center">
-      <em>Below is the final outcome of this project and the resulting network flow</em>
+      <em>Below is the final architectural outcome of this project and the resulting network flow</em>
   <br>
 </p>